crsaracco/dsp-playground/README.md

 # dsp-playground
-Messing around with DSP-related topics in Rust
+Experimenting with DSP-related topics in Rust